How to Use a Hydrometer For The Most Accurate Gravity Reading

 Comparing these two values not only confirms that the yeast have done their job of converting sugars into alcohol, but how well they’ve done it.
 If your FG is still too high when you reach the end of your fermentation period, your ferment may have stalled.

-How to Take a Hydrometer Sample
+How to Get a Hydrometer Reading

 Never return a sample to the fermenter.
 Instead, taste it, and give your palate a preview of the hoppy goodness to come.